 Mother Anne E. Kitch came to St. Luke’s as rector in May of 2019.
 She grew up in the Episcopal Church and experienced a call to ministry as a young adult while serving as a youth minister.
 She holds a degree in English from Carleton College, an MA in Education from the University of St. Thomas, and an MDiv from the General Theological Seminary.

 Her husband, James Peck, is a Professor of Theatre at Muhlenberg College in Allentown, PA.
-Together, they enjoy reading, good food, rooting for the Iron Pigs, spending time with friends and family, and comparing notes on the New York Times Crossword Puzzle.
-They have two young adult daughters, Sophie and Lucy.
+Together, they enjoy hiking, good food, rooting for the Iron Pigs, spending time with friends and family, and comparing notes on the New York Times Crossword Puzzle.
+They have two adult daughters, Sophie and Lucy.